MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 * HTTP/3 to `example.com:8443`

-Origins that publish an "ech" SvcParam in their HTTPS record SHOULD also publish an "ech" SvcParam for any alt-authorities.
+Origins that publish an "ech" SvcParam in their HTTPS record SHOULD also publish an HTTPS record with the "ech" SvcParam for every alt-authority offered in its Alt-Svc Field Values.
 Otherwise, clients might reveal the name of the server in an unencrypted ClientHello.
 Similar consistency considerations could apply to future SvcParamKeys, so alt-authorities SHOULD carry the same SvcParams as the origin unless